mikebrady/shairport-sync-for-openwrt/README.md

 `./scripts/feeds update -a`

-Perform the command `./scripts/feeds install libavahi alsa-lib alsa-utils htop`.
+Perform the command

+`./scripts/feeds install libavahi alsa-lib alsa-utils htop`

 This will install these packages into the OpenWrt build system if they are not already in place.
 Note that `alsa-utils` and `htop` are both useful, but they are not needed for shairport to work.

 Enter the command `make menuconfig` and make the following selections: